rfzeg/RoboND-Perception-Project/README.md

     cluster_cloud.from_list(color_cluster_point_list)
 ```

-### 3. Publish point clouds of individual items on a separate topic
+### 3. Publish point clouds of individual items
-Befere publishing the cloud I have to convert it to ROS' PointCloud2 type:
+Before publishing the cloud of individual items on a separate topic I have to convert it to ROS' PointCloud2 type:

 ```python
     ## Convert PCL data to ROS messages (was TODO)